tinntbg/auto-power-off-klipper/README.md

       UPDATE_DELAYED_GCODE ID=POWER_OFF_PRINTER_CHECK_ACT DURATION=60
    {% endif %}
 ```
-By clicking running Activate Power Off macro while the printer is running the macro will check every 60 seconds if the printer has finished.
+By clicking running ```ACTIVATE_POWER_OFF``` macro while the printer is running the macro will check every 60 seconds if the printer has finished.